 Mrimypacemaker has grown from a group of clinicians (cardiologists, radiologists, radiographers, cardiac physiologists and MRI physicists).
 We are based in the UK but are rapidly working with partners in the USA and Europe at both local and national levels.

 Dr Anish Bhuva

-Anish Bhuva is a Cardiology Registrar and Clinical Lecturer in Data Science at Health Data Research UK.
+Anish Bhuva is a Consultant Cardiologist (Barts Heart Centre) and Honorary Associate Professor (University College London).
 He graduated with a triple first from Cambridge University including an additional Part II tripos in Italian Language and Literature, and subsequently took a full time MSc and MBA modules in his spare time.
 He was awarded a British Heart Foundation funded doctorate for using machine learning to better understand heart disease, and now works in a position spanning university, clinical work and industry to translate digital health into real world application.
 He was the top student in the University of London medical finals, has won two Gold Medals, and over fifty other awards for academia, clinical work and NHS service development.
 He has specialist clinical interests in cardiovascular magnetic resonance and cardiac device implantation.
 He has received a number of grants from life sciences charities for his research.

 Dr Charlotte Manisty